 How much water should you give your tree?

-There’s a good rule of thumb that says you should give 10 gallons of water per inch of the diameter of the tree.
-You should measure if you’re unsure of the size.
+There’s a good rule of thumb that says you should give 10 gallons of water per inch of the diameter of the tree, added Garden Tool Shed.

 But knowing how much to water is only part of it.
 You also need to know the best techniques to make sure you water properly to ensure it gets the most out of the water.
 It would be best if you tried to aim deep when watering, which is why drip lines are commonly used.

 It would be best if you also were careful with the time of day you water your tree, the same with the other plants and shrubs that grow in your garden.
 Try to water when the sun isn’t out – early morning or late evening is best.
 This will stop the water evaporating due to heat from the sun.

 Care requires consistency to get it right.
 You should make sure the soil surrounding your tree is moist at all times, instead of waiting for your soil to dry out before you water it.
 If you leave the soil to dry out, you could distress, leaving it vulnerable to different diseases and other issues that can affect a tree’s health.